 However, accepting where things have gone wrong is part of not taking yourself too seriously, because the design is a discipline with an infinite learning curve.
 I try to do both to maintain a healthy balance.

 What’s your favourite time of the day?

 I love to cook so making a meal is where I can get lost for a while and make something delicious.
 Being enveloped in my thoughts and senses, in the tastes, smells and textures of the process is an incredibly calming process.
 Sharing this is truly fulfilling.

 Solitude or loneliness, how do you spend your time alone?

-When I find myself alone I will turn the radio on, listen to BBC World Service radio or to some music, read a book.
+When I find myself alone I will turn the radio on, listen to BBC World Service radio or to some music, and read a book.
 Sometimes being alone means that I can do mundane things like housework & laundry.

-I am almost always surrounded by people- at work I share a studio; I come from a very large family, so it has always been rare to have a solitary moment.
+I am almost always surrounded by people- at work, I share a studio; I come from a very large family, so it has always been rare to have a solitary moment.
 Perhaps I am not as well adjusted to being alone, I guess that’s why I always try to keep myself busy.

 Have you found beauty in unexpected places/situations?

 Beauty is everywhere if you open your eyes.
 I studied architecture and seem to have a deep appreciation for brutalism and honest simplicity in aesthetics and experiences.
 I look up a lot, and the space in between is always interesting- even metaphorically.